How much attention do you pay to your store’s image optimization?

 TinyJPG shows you your original image versus the optimized image.

 Even if you already compress your images when saving, you’ll be surprised how much of an impact running them through a service like TinyJPG can have.

 Images are a fantastic source of organic content that can help your rank better in Google.

 There are a few things you should be doing to make sure that you’re getting the most out of your image content.

 1.Use informative file names.

 Image names are the first piece of information you can provide to Google to let them know what your image is about.

-The default file name that comes from your camera and looks like a string of numbers does nothing to describe what the photo is actually about.
+The default file name that come from your camera and looks like a string of numbers does nothing to describe what the photo is actually about.